cite-architecture/cs2/testing/testdata.md

 ### Load the RDF data into fuseki ###

-Start the fuseki server with  `gradle :orca:farmRun`; load data into the `orca` endpoint from the file you created
+Start the fuseki server with  `gradle :orca:farmRun` if it is not already running.

+Load data into the `orca` endpoint at `http://localhost:8080/fuseki` from the file you created:

+1. Follow the link to `Manage datasets`
+2. Ad new dataset
+3. check the *persistent* dataset type
+4. name the dataset `orca`
+5. choose "upload data"
+6. leave "Destination graph name" empty, and choose "select files..."
+7. select the file you created, and choose "upload now"